junmuzi/sta-mars/README.md

 # sta-mars

-This our STA-MARS, which based on the published MARS [1] codes.
+This is our STA-MARS, which based on the published MARS [1] codes.
 The basic configure steps please ref [2].

 [1] MARS: Motion-augmented rgb stream for action recognition, CVPR 2019 [2] https://github.com/craston/MARS